WatershedsWildfireResearchCollaborative/SEPARATE/README.md

    - Cumulative tip count (`Cumulative Tips` format), or
    - Rainfall per interval (`Fixed Interval` format)

 Both are preformatted to match SEPARATE’s input requirements.
+You can use these files to test the interface, explore SEPARATE’s options, or verify that your installation is working correctly.

 <p align="left">